Pay Transparency Laws:

 Also, employers should note that Michigan and Wisconsin are two states that have prohibited jurisdictions from enacting salary history bans.

-U.S. jurisdictions with salary history bans include: Alabama, California (and San Francisco), Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Missouri, Nevada, New Jersey, New York, Ohio cities of Cincinnati and Toledo, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+U.S. states with salary history bans for private employers include: Alabama, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.

 WITHOUT JOB POSTING REQUIREMENTS